DNACENSolutions/dnac_ansible_workflows/workflows/application_policy/README.md

 # Cisco Catalyst Center Application Policy Workflow Playbooks

-Application Policy Workflow Playbooks designed to automate the management of applications,, application policies, and queuing profiles for both wired and wireless networks.
+Application Policy Workflow Playbooks designed to automate the management of applications, application policies, and queuing profiles for both wired and wireless networks.

 **Key Features:**
   - Create, update, and delete applications.
-  - Create, update, and delete application policies .
+  - Create, update, and delete application policies.
   - Create, update, and delete application queuing profiles in Cisco Catalyst Center.
   - Supports managing queuing profiles and application policies for traffic classification and prioritization.